 New York’s legislative leaders, at the request of Attorney General Andrew M. Cuomo, have introduced a new and comprehensive bill known as the Electronic Security and Targeting of Online Predators Act (e-STOP) that establishes vital protections against sexual predators so that users of the Internet can more safely surf the Web.

-e-STOP would require sex offenders to register their email … Read the rest
+According to the … Read the rest

 Courts continue to find it important that schools fulfill their non-delegable duty of protecting their students.
 Recently, the Appellate Division, Third Department, in Matter of Binghamton City School District v.
 Peacock, Docket No. 502329, held that public policy supports a no-leniency standard for teachers that instill harm on their students.
 The court clearly delivered this message when it held that a two-year suspension for a teacher who engaged in a grossly inappropriate relationship with a sixteen year old student was too lenient.

 The New York State School Boards Association New York State School Boards Association has issued tips to recognize signs of possible educator sexual misconduct.
 State reports say many of the sex offender teachers and administrators maintained sexual relationships with students for months or years, with subtle signs of the abuse discounted or missed by colleagues and students.

 – Sexual behavior inappropriate … Read the rest

 In connection with the settlement of its consumer fraud investigation of Facebook, the New York State Attorney General’s Office issued advice to parents to take preventive steps to keep their children safe from sexual predators and issued tips on “How to Occupy Space on Social Networking Websites Safely”:

 Facebook will step up the policing of pornography, harassment and inappropriate behavior on its social networking site, settling a consumer fraud investigation by New York State Attorney General Andrew M. Cuomo.
-Investigators posing as minors on Facebook were repeatedly solicited by adult predators, and the site did a poor job of responding to complaints from investigators posing as minors … Read the rest
+Investigators posing as minors on Facebook were repeatedly solicited by adult predators, and the site did a poor job of responding to complaints from investigators posing as minors or their parents.